LIMON100/DA/Model_Conversion/onnx/readme.md

 The second step is to compare the output of the converted model with the output of the original model.
 This is done by comparing both outputs with the numpy.testing.assert_allclose function.
 This function will compare the two outputs and will raise an error if the two outputs are not equal, based on the rtol and atol parameters.
 It’s common to use a rtol of 1e-03 and atol of 1e-05 for the comparison, where rtol stands for the relative tolerance and atol is the absolute tolerance

+### Tools to convert your model to ONNX
+For each framework, there are different tools to convert your model to ONNX.
+We will list the tools that are available for each framework.